AAV Genome Integrity Metrics That Predict Downstream Success and How to Report Them

 Targeted Checks for Hard Regions

 Hard regions include ITRs and specific regulatory junctions with high GC content or secondary structure.
-For dedicated checks on ITR analysis challenges, see: ITR sequencing workflow, analysis challenges, and trends.
+Targeted long‑read passes or validated Sanger checks help confirm suspicious junctions detected by global scans.
+A practical discussion of ITR workflow and analysis challenges makes the case for dedicated checks: ITR sequencing workflow, analysis challenges, and trends.

 Controls and Replicates That Prevent False Integrity Calls

 Controls and replicates convert interesting plots into trusted decisions.
-Orthogonal confirmations (digital PCR, size‑based separations, AUC/MP/SEC‑MALS) should accompany NGS metrics.
+Orthogonal confirmations (digital PCR for absolute titers and intactness estimation, size‑based separations for fragmentation profiles, AUC/MP/SEC‑MALS for capsid content) should accompany NGS metrics.
 Reports should include replicate counts (n), %CV or %RSD, and 95% CIs alongside method notes.
+As a pragmatic norm for production comparability studies when feasible, many teams target n≥3 technical replicates per assay, aim for %CV≤10% on key metrics, and grade evidence as High when orthogonals concur within predefined acceptance bands.

 Reporting Integrity Metrics So Sponsors Can Compare Batches and Vendors